devabhixda/java-assignment/README.md

 # Java-Assignment

-In this Repo, all my college java assignment will be added.
+In this Repo, all SGSITS college java assignment will be added.
+Don't just do copy paste, first read then understand the code properly, and if dount contact us.

 ## Getting Started